 What is a Private Business Loan?
 What Is a Private Money Lender?

 The Truth About Private Business Loans

-When looking online by doing a Google search, you will find many sources that will tell you a lot of products that are actually traditional or alternative somehow are private business loans just because they are not provided by an FDIC Bank or Credit Union.
+When looking online by doing a Google search, you will find many sources that will tell you a lot of products that are actually traditional or alternative somehow are considered private business loans just because they are not provided by an FDIC Bank or Credit Union.
 The bottom line is that it is just not true.

 How Does Hard Money Lending Work?

 What Kind of Terms Should Be Expected for a Private Business Loan?
 What Types of Private Loans Are There?

-Fees: 1% to 5% Origination Fees
+Fee: Cost will vary, typically 1% to 5% Origination Fee

-Payments: Monthly, Bi-weekly and in some case daily Monday through Friday
+Payment: Monthly, Bi-weekly and in some case daily Monday through Friday

-- Emergency Payroll issues
+- Emergency Payroll funding

-- Fix and Flip
+- Fix and Flip loan

 - Emergency Cash infusions due to extenuating circumstances

-- Repairs of existing facilities
+- Required Repairs of existing facilities

-- Inventory or supplies
+- Inventory or supplies funding

-- Business Expansion
+- Business Expansion funding

 - Commercial or Residential property acquisition

-The Benefits of a Private Business Loans
+The Benefits of Private Business Loans

 - Give property investors the ability to fix and flip without worrying about funding sources